lualiloon/lualiloon.github.io/_drafts/first-post.md

 This is what the original website looked like, before work started on it this month

-### First attempt with ChatGPT
+### First attempts with ChatGPT

-<button onclick="swapStyleSheets('/assets/css/old_CSS/v2.css')">ChatGPT attempt</button>
+<button onclick="swapStyleSheets('/assets/css/old_CSS/v2.css')">First try</button>
 <button onclick="resetDefaultStyles()">Back to Default</button>

-This is my first attempt with ChatGPT.
+Can you even read this?
 Definitely worse than the original.
-The prompt was "create the css for a personal website hosting game design experiments.
-It should be creative and quirky."
-It's barely readable, and boring to look at.
 Try mousing over the nav bar links at the top, it's the only color on the page.

-### Prioritize Readability

 <button onclick="swapStyleSheets('/assets/css/old_CSS/v3.css')">It's Readable Now</button>
 <button onclick="resetDefaultStyles()">Back to Default</button>

-This time I told ChatGPT I wanted it to be "eye catching, creative, with a little whimsy", and I was sure to specify "Prioritize readability".
-Not much different than the previous try, but at least you can read it.
+Not too different than the previous try.
+Still boring, but at least you can read it.
+Now the nav bar links pulse a little when you mouse over them.

-Again, mouse over the links in the nav bar at the top: now they have a little pulsing animation.
-Miles better than the previous attempt, but still very bland.

-At this point I told ChatGPT to "make it more colorful", and it gave me almost the exact same output as the last version; the only difference being the background was now a slightly different shade of white.
-This tactic wasn't working, so next I tried something slightly different.
+At this point I tried getting ChatGPT to make it more colorful, but it kept giving me variations of the previous two attempts.
+Time for a new approach.

-### Another try

-It seemed like ChatGPT was getting stuck on its previous suggestions, so I started a new chat.
-I was sure I wanted something different, but didn't have a clear vision of what that was.
-So I found a list of [aesthetics](https://aesthetics.fandom.com/wiki/List_of_Aesthetics) used a random number generator to choose one (Joyride), and fed that to ChatGPT, along with a little more context.
-"Create the CSS for a personal blog discussing game design and personal projects, using the joyride aesthetic.
-Prioritize readability."
+### Maybe some color?

+I want something colorful, let's see if ChatGPT will oblige.

 <button onclick="swapStyleSheets('/assets/css/old_CSS/v4.css')">Joyride #1</button>
 <button onclick="resetDefaultStyles()">Back to Default</button>

-(Scroll to the top to see the real difference)

 Not exactly what I was going for, but at least there's *some* color.
 The margins need to be fixed.

-### "Make it more fun"

 <button onclick="swapStyleSheets('/assets/css/old_CSS/v6.css')">More Fun?</button>
 <button onclick="resetDefaultStyles()">Back to Default</button>

-(Again, scroll to the top to see the difference)

 Basically the same in a different color and illegible.
-The margins still need to be fixed.
+The margins are still a problem.

-After this attempt, ChatGPT kept trying to output too much css that kept getting cut off.
-I tried telling it to continue but it would always try to start from the top and get cut off.
-Time for a new chat.

-### Reset #3

-This time I tried inputting the previous CSS, and told ChatGPT to keep it colorful, but make it sleeker and more modern

 <button onclick="swapStyleSheets('/assets/css/old_CSS/v7.css')">A little better</button>
 <button onclick="resetDefaultStyles()">Back to Default</button>

-(Again, scroll to the top)

-Now there's some color and it's readable again, but the margins still need work, the heading is not prominent enough, and the nav bar's not great either.
+At least there's some color, and it's readable again; The margins still need work, the heading is not prominent enough, and the nav bar's not great either.

-### Yet another reset
+### Experiments

-I tried reseting the chat again, incorperating everything I had learned thus far.
-"Make it colorful and creative.
-Prioritize legibility."
+I know I want colorful but, don't have a clear vision beyond that.
+ChatGPT experiments!

 <button onclick="swapStyleSheets('/assets/css/old_CSS/v8.css')">Colorful...?</button>
 <button onclick="resetDefaultStyles()">Back to Default</button>

-There are colors, but it looks incredibly bland.
-And the nav bar isn't distinct enough from the rest of the page

-### Grunge?

-I tried going in a completely different direction: "Make it grunge."
+Okay, there are colors.
+Not the right colors, but something at least.
+It still manages to look pretty bland.

-<button onclick="swapStyleSheets('/assets/css/old_CSS/v9.css')">Maybe grunge</button>
+<button onclick="swapStyleSheets('/assets/css/old_CSS/v9.css')">Grunge?</button>
 <button onclick="resetDefaultStyles()">Back to Default</button>

 Well that's different.
-I still don't like the color combination, but at least it looks interesting now.
-Side margins and nav bar still need work.

-### Ruins

-Next I tried "the colors of ruins overrrun with plant life".
+Margins still need work.
+Let's try something else.

-<button onclick="swapStyleSheets('/assets/css/old_CSS/v10.css')">Ruins</button>
+<button onclick="swapStyleSheets('/assets/css/old_CSS/v10.css')">Overgrown ruins?</button>
 <button onclick="resetDefaultStyles()">Back to Default</button>

-Decidedly worse that the previous version.
-It has all the same issues, plus the colors blend together too much, making some of the headings almost disappear.

-### Let's add pixies to the mix

-"Evoke a pixie clan living amongst overgrown ruins."
+Nope.

-<button onclick="swapStyleSheets('/assets/css/old_CSS/v11.css')">Pixies</button>
+<button onclick="swapStyleSheets('/assets/css/old_CSS/v11.css')">Pixies?</button>
 <button onclick="resetDefaultStyles()">Back to Default</button>

-A tiny bit better than "ruins", but not much.

-### Back to legible
+Still too faded to read the headings clearly.

+### Colorful AND Legible

-<button onclick="swapStyleSheets('/assets/css/old_CSS/v12.css')">Back to boring</button>
+<button onclick="swapStyleSheets('/assets/css/old_CSS/v12.css')">Legible</button>
 <button onclick="resetDefaultStyles()">Back to Default</button>

 I guess removing the color *does* make it more legible.
 Can't I have both?

-### Joyride returns

-<button onclick="swapStyleSheets('/assets/css/old_CSS/v13.css')">Joyride take 2</button>
+<button onclick="swapStyleSheets('/assets/css/old_CSS/v13.css')">Colorful</button>
 <button onclick="resetDefaultStyles()">Back to Default</button>

 The horrible font is back.
 At least we have properly contrasting colors again.

-### Joyride but legible

-<button onclick="swapStyleSheets('/assets/css/old_CSS/v14.css')">Legible Joyride</button>
+<button onclick="swapStyleSheets('/assets/css/old_CSS/v14.css')">Both?</button>
 <button onclick="resetDefaultStyles()">Back to Default</button>

 Now we're getting somewhere.
 Still needs some tweaking, but much better.

-### Better nav bar

-Time to focus on the nav bar
+### Nav Bar Antics

 <button onclick="swapStyleSheets('/assets/css/old_CSS/v15.css')">More nav bar</button>
 <button onclick="resetDefaultStyles()">Back to Default</button>

-The nav bar is clearly defined now.
-Ugly, but well defined.
-Maybe a little too well defined.
+Ugly nav bar, but it's well defined.
+Maybe a little too well.

-### Less prominent nav bar

 <button onclick="swapStyleSheets('/assets/css/old_CSS/v16.css')">Less nav bar</button>
 <button onclick="resetDefaultStyles()">Back to Default</button>

 Too far in the opposite direction.
 Check out that funky mouseover underlining though.

-### Uh oh

 <button onclick="swapStyleSheets('/assets/css/old_CSS/v18.css')">Um...</button>
 <button onclick="resetDefaultStyles()">Back to Default</button>

 I think ChatGPT ran out of memory.
 It's an interesting change, sort of elegant.
-And I really like this new nav bar.
+The nav bar is excellent, check out that mouse over effect.

 ### All together now